dsmHack/dev.dsmhack.org/content/jamstack.md

 ### Static Site Generators

 The static site generator (SSG) is a tool responsible for generating your site.
-The are several to choose from and while they all generally do the same thing they are definitely not all created equal.
+There are several to choose from and while they all generally do the same thing they are definitely not all created equal.
 The site, [StaticGen.com](https://www.staticgen.com/), provides a summary of most of the known generators available.
 It provides several metrics to help you gauge the maturity and popularity of a generator like number of stars and number of issues